Shipping Guide

 Most electronics shipments are priced by a mix of weight, package size, and destination zone.
 Even small packaging changes can move you into a lower pricing tier.

-The best way to avoid overpaying is to standardize a few package sizes and test rates weekly.
-That gives you a repeatable process as order volume grows.
+The best way to avoid overpaying is to standardize a few package sizes and check rates on every label.
+That gives you a repeatable process as order volume grows, and it matters more now that the late-2025 increases (USPS +5.4%, UPS +5.9%, FedEx +5.9%) are baked into every retail shipment.

 • Keep package dimensions as tight as safely possible to reduce dimensional pricing risk.